MSBeni/SmartContactTracing_Chained/README.md

 - Fusion Approach:
-The fusion of the above approaches then will be employed
+The fusion of the above approaches then will be employed to calculate the exact location of the user.
 ## Data Extraction
 The data extraction process consist of different steps mainly focus on the determining the users' location in the environment.
 The tables users and locations are created in this section.
 As can be seen in the below figures the data related to each user and their location based on the date, time and their id is saved in the locations table.
 The position data is calculated based on the localization framework comprehensively discussed in both in this repository and the related paper.